 Check out the about tab below and then start your free trial of CG Cookie today.Start your free trial

 The Adaptive Freelancer

+Are you a freelancer or are you looking to pick up some extra cash with a project or two on the side?
+It's not easy living as a freelance artist as it forces you to adapt to new subject matters, themes, projects, and styles.
+One job may want a horror themed board game while the next is a bubbly and cute phone case.
+Freelancing jobs are always evolving from one to the next and you gotta stay on your toes to keep up with it.
 In this tutorial I go over a recent job I was given with CG Cookie on creating a custom coffee bag cover illustration.
 I have never worked in this type of medium before or have ever done jobs with food packaging.
 This didn't deter me from wanting to do the job but I have to go into it with a little more preparation and knowledge.
 So in this tutorial, I will cover those type of questions you should be asking, and what to prepare for as the artist.

+You should also be aware of the amount of edits, re-dos, throwaways, additional work, and time that will have to be invested in a project like this and to be mentally prepared for changes.
+Never become too attached to your work when doing a freelance project.
+Let it be as fluid and versatile as possible so that way you end with the best results!
 My goal is this: I want you to recognize the difficulties and frustrations that can come with freelancing and knowing how to avoid them, as well as how to present yourself in person and create a powerful online presence.
 Persistence and Tenacity are key when on the hunt to land a job in this industry, whether you are an in-house concept artist or a traveling freelancer.